spack/spack/lib/spack/spack/cmd/installer/README.md

 directory, which can then be run from Windows Explorer like any other installer.

+# Step 4: Run the installer

+...

-## Step 4: Configure Spack and test
+# Step 5: Configure Spack and test

 The last thing to do after running the installer is to finish Spack configuration.
 This is covered in the online documentation for Spack, but there are a few Windows-specific